samuelwegner/binary-search-tree-java/README.md

 linear time complexity in the worst case.

-This data structure is useful for storing a list of sorted elements and maintaining sorted order when in adding or removing elements.
+This data structure is useful for storing a list of sorted elements and maintaining sorted order when adding or removing elements.
 Unlike array-based data structures, the BST can efficiently insert or remove elements from any position in the list.
 The major disadvantage is that adding elements in pre-sorted order will result in worst-case performance until the balance()